Swiss-Polar-Institute/data-management-guidance/documentation/storing_data.md

 ## Storing data

-Storing your data in an organised and secure manner, will save you a lot of time and hassle in the long run.
-It is worth investing time and effort in ensuring a coherent [directory structure](#directory-structure), understandable [file names](#file-naming), secure data storage and carefully thought-out [backups](#data-backup).
+Storing data in an organised and secure manner, will save a lot of time and hassle in the long run.

-In this section we focus on where to store your data.
+In this section we focus on types of data storage.
 Suggestions are *not* ordered by preference.

 ### What to consider when deciding where to store your data

-Thinking carefully about what you need to be able to do with your data will help you to select where is best to store your data.
+Thinking carefully about what you need to be able to do with your data will help to select the most suitable storage.

 * What do you want to do with the data?
 * Do other people need access to your data?